 Also, the system must work with complex products and manage all the characteristics and requirements.
 It is often a situation when one product can have multiple options (size, color, etc.), and wholesale distribution software should provide ways to work with that without additional overhead.

-Finally, the ERP solution should provide warehouse management functionality or useless for wholesalers and distribution companies.
+Finally, the ERP solution should provide warehouse management functionality.
+Otherwise, it will just be useless for wholesalers and distribution companies.

 The wholesale and distribution business is built around sales.
 It is a critical business process that should be automated appropriately for better results.
 This can be done by pulling in customer data from multiple channels like POS software or field sales mobile applications (one of the features of 1C:Drive).
 The ERP software for wholesalers and distributors should have the following features: